mmadondo/CIS3034/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* I tip my hat to various contributors on Stack Overflow and many other users on CodePen
-* Inspiration
+* Many thanks to W3 Schools, MDN Web Dev Guide, Eloquent Javascript, and many other resources out there.
-* etc
+* Website inspired by [Cassidy Williams](http://cassidoo.co/) - only hers is prettier and better :)